redbooth/freshdesk-help-center-backer/README.md

 ## Tracking Changes

-Before locally editing articles and images, **always run `track-changes.py`**.
+Before locally editing articles and images, **always run `freshdesk-track`**.
 This allows for local viewing of content.
 All local content is available in the "out" folder.
-To quit `track-changes.py`, type CTRL+C.
+To quit `freshdesk-track`, type CTRL+C.

 ## Creating New Articles

-- Run `create-new-post-shell.py` with the Freshdesk category and folder IDs as the parameters.
+- Run `freshdesk-create` with the Freshdesk category and folder IDs as the parameters.
 - Add the title to the file `title.html`.
 - Open the file `index.html` and write the article.
 	- For images, enter: `img src="<image_name>"` with the